samfitgen/trgen/docs/Short_Power_Build-High_Volume.md

 > Part deux consists of 3 sets of 3x3-minute attack-and-recover format intervals
 > with efforts ranging from 2 minutes at 90% FTP to 15 seconds at 180% FTP.
 >
-> Recoveries within the sets are 1 minute long and between sets you'll recover
+> Recoveries within the sets are 1-2 minutes long and between sets you'll
-> for 8 minutes.
+> recover between 6-8 minutes.
 >
-> Finally, the workout closes with 20 minutes of steady Endurance riding.
+> Finally, the workout closes with 10 minutes of steady Endurance riding at 65%
+> FTP.

 ### Sunday